mhamilton723/tseries/README.md

 - Functions for proper cross validation of time series.
 - Other utilities ive found useful

 Documentation is currently lagging behind development and pull requests are greatly appreciated!

+# Install

 The latest stable release can be installed with:

 `pip install tseries`